18bhavana/face-emotion-recognition/README.md

 # internship journey, learning from internship
 		I very much enjoyed the internship program of python with machine learning .
 The course started with basics of python and then machine learning involves learning of different maps,chatbot and few algorithms and building a model.
 		Overall this internship program was very helpful and got learn these technologies with a very profound atomosphere.I thank DLithe for providing the same.

+# assignment details with outcome

+## description
+		What is emotion detection and recognition?
+			Emotion Detection & Recognition is a technology that recognizes a human's behavior and emotion by integrating image processing techniques.
+The software tools applicable to cater to the purpose of detection and recognition can detect slight facial changes.

+		How Python is used in face recognition?
+			You first pass in the image and cascade names as command-line arguments.
+We'll use the ABBA image as well as the default cascade for detecting faces provided by OpenCV.
+Now we create the cascade and initialize it with our face cascade.
+This loads the face cascade into memory so it's ready for use.